SunnyInWukong/SunnyInWukong/README.md

 ---

 ### Electronics & Robotics
+- **Business Card Thrower**
+  3D-printed, wrist-mounted launcher that feeds cards via spring-loaded holder into a motorized spinner.
+  Designed and printed custom models, wired circuits, and integrated a button trigger for one-handed use.
+  Also developed an ESP32 + transistor Bluetooth-controlled version, but optimized final design for standalone button control.
+  *Planned additions*: STL files, wiring diagrams, and demo video.
 - **Bluetooth Door Closer**
   ESP32 + DC motor device that spools cord to automatically close a door via Bluetooth commands.
   *Planned additions*: circuit diagrams, build photos, and optional demo video.